-As soon as your Compostable bucket hits your doorstep, you’re making a difference.
-You’re positively impacting our food system and helping to support community well-being, ecosystem resiliency, and consumer empowerment – or equity, environment, and economy.
+By partnering with a community composter, your impact goes far beyond the compost pile.
+You’re positively impacting our local food system and helping to support community well-being, ecosystem resiliency, and consumer empowerment – or equity, environment, and economy.

 Local food production plays a big part in building a healthy, sustainable community.